amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Different models and parameters are assigned per solute in sub-elements through attributes.
 The Kd and molecular diffusion parameters are specified in subelements.

-NOTE: Parameter for Kd models may be given either here or as the *global* reaction parameters in the thermodynamic database block.
-The material data overwrites any global data thus providing fine control of the soil properties.
+NOTE: Parameters for Kd models may be given either here or as the *global* parameters in the thermodynamic database section (or a stand-alone xml file).
+The Kd models described in the material section overwrite any global data provided here and allows for fine control of the soil properties.
 It is supported currently by the Amanzi geochemical engine.

 .. code-block:: xml